 What Makes a Quality Lead

 There are a few things to consider when determining whether a lead is a quality one for your business.
 Detailed demographics (name, age, etc.) allow you to know who to contact; firmographics (company size, revenue, etc.) enrich your lead data to help paint a holistic view of the potential prospect; buying signals and multiple contact touchpoints (email, phone, social media, etc.) can inform your sales outreach strategy and should be included.

-The 2016 B2B Marketing Data Report from Dun & Bradstreet found that 62% of leads on the general market are missing a phone number, 87% are missing revenue information, and 86% are missing employee information.
-It also found that 41% of those surveyed cite inconsistent data across technologies as their biggest challenge.
+According to The 2017 B2B Marketing Data Report from Dun & Bradstreet, in the next 60 minutes, 271 businesses will move, over 1,200 telephone numbers will change or be disconnected, 767 CEO changes will occur, and 673 new businesses will open.
 You’re only as good as your data, so all this information needs to be accurate and up to date.
 A lead with all the necessary aforementioned information should arm a sales rep with just about everything needed to qualify and convert the lead into a customer.
 Then it’s up to the sales rep to close.

 Why Quality Leads Are So Important

 Quality leads are crucial to growth, and bad leads can actually cost companies time and money.
 Businesses lose approximately $20,000 per sales rep per year on bad leads and are estimated to lose even more in missed opportunities and undelivered direct mail.
 But, with robust lead data, sales teams are equipped with the arsenal to help them identify whom to call, what to say to help close the sale, and how to address each prospect’s specific pain points.